Are you aware of the environmental impact of your energy efficiency?

 However, the most effective way to diminish it is to burn less fuel.
 And this would only happen if homes and buildings would demand less energy.

 Another critical aspect of energy conservation is its impact on living ecosystems.
 Human communities are not the only ones affected by global warming.
 Climate change affects rainforests, sea levels, deserts, and other places uninhabited by people.

 Habitat disruption is the primary damage.
 Take the polar bears, for example.
 As global warming melts the ice on the polar ice caps, the bears have less land to live on.
 Rising sea levels, meanwhile, flood natural habitats and displace countless animals.

 How You Can Help Reduce the Environmental Impact

 It’s important to note that not all power-generating plants use fossil fuels; some rely on biofuels and nuclear power.
 But it’s safe to say that a massive chunk of the electricity you consume is generated in a plant that relies on fossil fuel.

 So, here are a few ways you can do your part in lessening the environmental impact of energy and lowering electricity demand from power plants.

-EnerWisely has always been an advocate of energy efficiency to reduce the negative impact on the environment.
+EnerWisely has always been an advocate of energy efficiency to reduce the negative environmental impact.
 We have developed solutions that help Texan homes optimize energy use.
-Our Energy FingerPrint uncovers energy leaks in your home so you can address them, while our Energy MatchMaker enables you to find the energy plan that balances getting the lowest cost, and reducing carbon emissions.
+Our Home Energy Audit uncovers energy leaks in your home so you can address them, while our Energy MatchMaker enables you to find the energy plan that balances getting the lowest cost, and reducing carbon emissions.

 Our team also works to promote energy education and awareness.
 Our partnership with Energy Star is about promoting Energy Efficiency and offering 100% on-line free energy audits to Texans.
 EnerWisely’s goal is to empower everyone with free, easy to use tools to save money and reduce carbon emissions.
 To coordinate a community event, please contact our team.